-Robb’s background in finance and securities enables him to quickly get to the bottom of complicated white collar crime cases, making him one of the most effective Toronto fraud lawyers.
+Robb’s background in finance and securities enables him to quickly get to the bottom of complicated fraud and white-collar crime cases, making him one of the most effective Toronto fraud lawyers.

 The term “white collar crime”, typically relates to non-violent crimes involving business professionals who make financial gains through the use of deception.
 Major areas of crime that typically fall under the “white collar” category are as follows:

 Antitrust violations include price fixing, creating monopolies, mergers and acquisitions that restrict or substantially lessen competition and restraint of trade.

 Bankruptcy fraud can be committed by individuals and/or corporations in Toronto who purposely conceal assets or mislead creditors.

 Bribery is the offer of money, goods, services, information or anything else of value, which is presented with the intent of influencing the actions, opinions, or decisions of the receiver.